Shoppable Marketing This Holiday Season

 If ever there was a time to test the potential demand for shoppable marketing, the time is now.
-With such demand for a faster, more efficient, pain free Christmas shopping experience, many big names have joined the shoppable marketing bandwagon and begun to test the boundaries of clickable content.
+There is such demand for a faster, more efficient, pain free Christmas shopping experience.
+Many big names have joined the shoppable marketing bandwagon and begun to test the boundaries of clickable content.

-Take audio and technology company Beats for example, who just last week released their Christmas advertisement featuring shoppable content on its YouTube version.
-Featuring US comedian Tracy Morgan (of Saturday Night Live fame), complete with Christmas onesie, talking about his year-round generosity in the hope of getting a pair of Beats headphones for Christmas, the advert encourages viewers to click through to the Beats store and purchase the product they’ve just seen.
+Take audio and technology company Beats for example.
+Just last, they week released their Christmas advertisement featuring shoppable content on its YouTube version.
+It features US comedian Tracy Morgan (of Saturday Night Live fame), complete with Christmas onesie, talking about his year-round generosity in the hope of getting a pair of Beats headphones for Christmas.
+The advert encourages viewers to click through to the Beats store and purchase the product they’ve just seen.
 Marketing Magazine commented, ‘this appears to be the first shoppable YouTube ad by Apple-owned Beats, and marks an e-commerce push during the all-important holiday period.’

-Other recent examples of holiday season shoppable marketing include House of Fraser, who amid the Black Friday retail rush offered shoppable windows to its customers.
-Using augmented reality technology users were able to scan a shape in the glass and receive information about House of Fraser’s Black Friday deals, allowing them to avoid the shopping process completely and collect their item in store once it was ready.
+Other recent examples of holiday season shoppable marketing include House of Fraser.
+Amid the Black Friday retail rush, it offered shoppable windows to its customers.
+They used augmented reality technology so users could scan a shape in the glass and receive information about House of Fraser’s Black Friday deals.
+It customers to avoid the shopping process completely and collect their item in store once it was ready.